Close×

 THE OLYMPIC LEGACY: BETWEEN EXCELLENCE AND TRANSMISSION

-A look at the lasting impact of the 1976 Olympic Games in Montreal, celebrating the values of excellence, respect, and intergenerational transmission.
+A look at the lasting impact of the 1976 Olympic Games in Montreal, celebrating the values of striving for excellence, respect, and intergenerational transmission.

-The list of figurative elements to be included in the mural:
+The list of figurative elements to include in the mural:

 • Quebec Games (logo)